ayshiff/my-open-source-journey/docs/contributions/backstage#4416.md

 - **Escalation policy**: this answers the question of how your organization handles these incidents.
   It defines who should be notified when an incident is triggered, and who the incident should escalate to if the first responder isn’t available.
-  Once one persone has responded, the escalation policy will stop escalation, and no further notifications will be sent.
+  Once one person has responded, the escalation policy will stop escalation, and no further notifications will be sent.

 <div className="image-wrapper">
 <img
-  alt="Splunk On-Call Escalation polcy creation" width="650"
+  alt="Splunk On-Call Escalation policy creation" width="650"
   src={useBaseUrl('img/backstage-splunk-on-call/escalation-policies.png')}
 />